elunna/nerfhack-changelog/README.md

 ### WISHING
+* The wand of wishing in the Castle has been removed.
+Instead, there are guaranteed scrolls of wishing located at the Castle, Vlad's Tower, The Wizard's Tower, and Moloch's Sanctum.
+* Wands of wishing and scrolls of wishing do not generate randomly.
 * Quest artifacts cannot be wished for (dnh)
 * Attempting to wish for quest artifacts doesn't use up a wish
 * Wishes no longer increase prayer timeout (Dyna)
 * Wishes from thrones are much more rare.
 The chance of getting a wish from sitting on a throne is now about 1.5%.
 Whenever a player hits the 1 in 13 chance to get a wish and they don't, they lose 1 point of Luck (this roughly translates to a 6% chance of losing luck anytime you sit on a throne).
 Once the player is granted a wish from a throne, the throne is guaranteed to disappear.
-(Evil with adjustments)
+(Evil with adjustments)f
-* The chance of getting a djinn from a smoky potion has been halved.
-The actual chances of getting a wish from the djinn have not been changed.
 * Players have a chance of getting a wish from crowning now (if no intrinsics were granted).
 * Artiwishes only care about previous **successful** artiwishes.
 * Wishing with bad luck causes amnesia.
+* Diluted smoky potions no longer can spawn djinnis

 There are a few new sources of wishes:
 * Using the Deck of Fate can result in a wish if you draw The World card.
 The deck is then used up.
-* If you get crowned and you have all the resistances that are offered, you can get a wish.
 * If you zap a wand of wonder and get the wand of wishing effect (and pass a 1 in 100 roll), you can get a wish.
 The odds of getting a wish on any given zap are (1/28) * (1/100) for 1 in 2800 per zap.

 **The chance of receiving the artifact from a wish is:**